 My passion for helping others overcome functional limitations, was born out of my own struggles as a sportsman with injury, chronic pain and symptoms of ill-health.
-Discontentment with the lack of logical answers within the standard medical/rehabilitation approach, fueled my journey to seek better solutions.
+Discontentment with the lack of holistic answers within the standard medical/rehabilitation approach, fueled my journey to seek better solutions.

 In a career of competitive rugby that spanned 22 year, I spent many hours in the hands of capable physiotherapists who helped me recover from game to game.
 My underlying movement imbalances (or weak-links) were however never identified or addressed.
 This eventually caught up with me, and halfway into a season of professional rugby in Europe, I was forced into retiring at age 29 due to chronic pain.
 No sports doctor or physiotherapist could identify the cause of my pain in the following 18 months.

 My experience of a rehabilitation system that is entirely focused on the treatment of symptoms, with a complete lack of holistic movement evaluation, challenged me to seek answers beyond what was offered within the contemporary model.
 This journey has progressively led me to discovering the work of pioneers who has now changed the way we look at movement and well-being.

 The initial game changer for me was discovering Gray Cook’s first book, Athletic Body in Balance, in 2005.
 I began to incorporate his Functional Movement System into my work as Strength and Conditioning trainer, and while emerging myself into trigger point therapy, I develop an integrated system of manual therapy and corrective exercise to overcome the causes of movement dysfunction or pain.
 I subsequently certified with Functional Movement Systems and have gained expertise knowledge over the past 13 years of advanced corrective solutions for movement dysfunction.
 On the therapeutic side I completed a BSc in Osteopathy.